PERSONAL ART COLLECTION TO BE AUCTIONED FOR PUBLIC GOOD

 (361) 729-5519 / vanessa@rockportartcenter.com

-Heinzman’s work will be on view and available for collection Jan.
-9–Feb.
-11, 2024, in the McKelvey Charitable Fund Gallery, with a public artist reception Saturday, Jan.
-13, from 5–7 p.m. to officially launch the show.
-Admission is free and open to the public.
-The reception also will coincide with the monthly Austin Street Art Walk a free, alfresco, walkable art experience featuring RCA and other galleries located in downtown Rockport.
+Bandy’s work will be on view and available for collection Jan.
+10–March 2 in the McKelvey Charitable Fund Gallery, with an artist reception scheduled for Saturday, Jan.
+11, from 5–7 p.m., while Hassell’s exhibition will be featured in the H-E-B Gallery Jan.
+31–March 30, with an artist reception on Saturday, Feb.
+8, from 5– 7 p.m.
+Both receptions, which are free and open to the public, will coincide with the monthly Austin Street Art Walk a free, alfresco, walkable art experience featuring RCA and other galleries located in downtown Rockport.

-The new 1.2-acre Rockport Center for the Arts is located a block away from Aransas Bay in the heart of the Rockport Cultural Arts District.
-Designed by the award-winning team at Richter Architects, the state-of-the-art campus features a two-story, 14,000-square-foot, visual arts and education building with four galleries and five classrooms (204 S. Austin St.); a one-story, 8,000-square-foot conference and event center, known as The ROCC, including a 4,400-square-foot ballroom and culinary arts kitchen (106 S. Austin St.); with a 16,000-square-foot Sculpture Garden serving as a visually inspiring transition space between the two buildings.
+The new 1.2-acre Rockport Center for the Arts, the Coastal Bend’s first multidisciplinary arts organization, is located a block away from Aransas Bay in the heart of the Rockport Cultural Arts District.
+Designed by the award-winning team at Richter Architects, the state-of-the-art campus features a two-story, 14,000-square-foot, visual arts and education building with four galleries and five classrooms (204 S. Austin St.); The Rockport Conference Center, a one-story, 8,000-square-foot conference and event center, known as The ROCC, (106 S. Austin St.); with a 16,000-square-foot Sculpture Garden serving as a visually inspiring transition space between the two buildings.
 The hours of operation for the showroom, galleries, and gift shop are Tuesday–Saturday from 10 a.m.–5 p.m., and Sunday from noon–4 p.m.
 Admission is always free.
 For information on event space, or to book an event, call (361) 450-8033.
 For general information and to become a member, visit rockportartcenter.com, follow RCA on Facebook, or call (361) 729-5519.

-EVERY DOG HAS ITS DAY AT ROCKPORT CENTER FOR THE ARTS
+FREE YOUTH ART PROGRAMS AT ROCKPORT CENTER FOR THE ARTS — NO KIDDING

 MEDIA CONTACT: